otsu81/s3shotgun/README.md

 ## Why not S3 replication?
 * Requires version control enabled on all buckets
-* Always retain the metadata of objects
+* S3 replication always retains the metadata of objects
 * Can't perform transformation or operations on objects
 * Requires more permissions